shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Once created, a git tag marking a release will never be removed or edited.

 !!! note

-    Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.
+    Pre-release versions may introduce incompatible changes and can be used to try out the new functions and changes.<br>
     Pre-release version format is `MAJOR.MINOR.PATCH-<alpha|beta|rc><n>`, e.g., `7.0.0-beta5`.

 ## The BC Promise in Detail